Leavitt's Law – or: The Woman Who Changed Astronomy

 About the Authors:

 Sebastian Stapelberg is a science communicator, theoretical astrophysicist and outreach scientist at STRUCTURES.
-He has been working on gravitational lens detection in big surveys and triaxial modelling of galaxy clusters, but also as a professional graphics designer and illustrator.
-Sebastian is passionately interested in visualization and the interface between science, arts and education.
-He has invented a popular science quiz game, is a hobby videographer and always up for philosophical discussions over a cup of tea.
+He has worked on gravitational lens detection, data analysis of astronomical observations and theoretical modelling of galaxy clusters.
+Aside from his scientific career, he has professional experience as graphics designer and programmer.
+Sebastian is passionately interested in visual communication at the interface between science, arts and education.
+He has invented a popular science quiz game, is a hobby videographer and always up for discussions on philosophy, life and the universe over a cup of tea.

 Sara Konrad is STRUCTURES postdoc at the Institute for Theoretical Physics.
 Enjoying pen-and-paper-calculations, she works on uncovering the fundamental mechanisms of cosmic structure formation and the role of dark matter and dark energy in our universe.
 When not doing physics, she teaches and participates in various arts of folding clothes while people still wear them (also known as Brazilian Jiu Jiutsu and Judo).